lws99/qbb2023-answers/week-7/README.md

 Question 2:
 Nanopore sequencing has less coverage than bisulfite sequencing.
-Overall, I think nanopore is the best because it has ~96% similarity in terms of sites, but there are more sites sequenced with bisulfite sequencing.
+Overall, I think bisulfite sequencing is the best because it has ~96% similarity to nanopore in terms of sites, but there are more sites sequenced with bisulfite sequencing.